We're here to help you in shaping your experience at DePauw

-Starting on June 13th, 2016, the University will transition to a new work order system (FAMIS), which will allow the Office of Facilities Management the flexibility to receive service request, track materials, labor cost and inventory within work orders and project management and will serve as an additional communication resource with the campus community requestors.
+DePauw University uses work order system (FAMIS), which allows the Office of Facilities Management the flexibility to receive service request, track materials, labor cost and inventory within work orders and project management and will serve as an additional communication resource with the campus community requestors.
 Instructional information and frequently asked questions can be found by accessing the Office of Facilities Management webpage.

 DePauw University has a limited number of storage boxes available for rent to students who meet one of the following criteria:

 - Renters must be a current and continuing student at DePauw (withdrawn or students on leave of absence are not eligible);

 - Renters must have lived or be living in University-owned housing for at least one of the adjacent semesters;

 - Renters must be away from campus (studying abroad, internship, home for summer, etc.) during the period of storage rental;

 - Renters must live at least 500 miles from Greencastle, Indiana;